keplr-team/typed-ajv/README.md

 );
 ```

-The above schema will unexpectedly fail to validate `{type: 'horse', legs: 4}` because, when evaluation the 'car' option, ajv will remove all the properties except `type` and `wheels`.
+The above schema will unexpectedly fail to validate `{type: 'horse', legs: 4}` because, when evaluating the 'car' option, ajv will remove all the properties except `type` and `wheels`.
+Thus the 'horse' option will be evaluated with the `legs` property removed and fail to validate.

 For the above schema to work as expected, use the discriminator option: